rvesse/gh-pr-stats/ReadMe.md

 * Go to the `Edit Profile` page
 * Click on the `Applications` in the left hand navigation
 * Under `Personal Access Tokens` click `Generate New Token`
+* This token only needs the `public_repo` privileges.
-* This token requires no privileges, if you wish to use the tool on private repositories add the `repo` privilege
+    * You may wish to add the `repo` privilege if you wish to analyse private repositories

 # Generating Stats